univention/univention-corporate-server/test/ucs-test/README.md

 - `tests/domainadmin/pwd`: Domain administrator password to be used in test cases
 - `tests/domainadmin/pwdfile`: File to read the domain administrator password

-By default these variables are set to the the DN of `Administrator` and to the password `univention`.
+By default these variables are set to the DN of `Administrator` and to the password `univention`.

 To use these variables in a UDM call, `udm-test` can be used, for example:
 ```sh